briansworth/dev/_posts/2019-1-12-PowerShell-Sccm-AD-PreRequisites.md

 <p>
-  This should work assuming you have a separate domain / forest named trustme.local, and you have a trust relationship to that domain.
+  This should work assuming you have a separate domain / forest named trustme.local, and you can contact that domain.
 </p>
 <br>